 The number of purchases depends on many factors, but can be influenced by Amazon mainly through two main factors.
 The first factor is the range.
 If a user wants to buy a product and doesn’t find it on Amazon, it can come to no transaction and Amazon escapes income from seller fees.
 The larger the range, the more transactions come to Amazon and Amazon makes more profit.

 The second factor consists of several sub-factors, but for simplicity, we have summarized the shopping experience.
-This includes, in particular, shipping conditions (duration and costs), product presentation (images, description, …), redemption conditions, comfort (no new account), user friendliness (reviews), customer service (reaction time), etc.
+This includes, in particular, shipping conditions (duration and costs), product presentation (images, description, …), redemption conditions, comfort (no new account), user-friendliness (reviews), customer service (reaction time), etc.

-If a a user has already set up an account, and goes to a shop with products presented in detail, the products are delivered within one day, there are no complications, quick customer-friendly interactions and more give customers a very high shopping experience.
+If a user has already set up an account and goes to a shop with products presented in detail, the products are delivered within one day, there are no complications, quick customer-friendly interactions and more give customers a very high shopping experience.
 If you compare this store with a store where the products are displayed without pictures and description, the user has to register extensively, the product only arrives after 2 weeks and then can not be returned, it should be clear which shop customers would prefer buy.
 In the short term, a positive shopping experience leads to more purchases and increases customer loyalty in the long term, which leads to more purchases.

-For Amazon to make profit, this means:
+For Amazon to make the profit, this means:

 Amazon is interested in the fact that the set screws are optimally adjusted, as Amazon maximizes its profit.
-Exactly those adjusting screws are also crucial for the seller on Amazon and the success of his store and should therefore be set as best as possible.
+Exactly those adjusting screws are also crucial for the seller on Amazon and the success of his store and should, therefore, be set as best as possible.
 A successful store not only looks great at the retailer, but also at Amazon.
-For this reason, Amazon rewards those sellers who use the above-mentioned set-screws optimally by using the underlying algorithm in the keyword ranking and in the buybox.
+For this reason, Amazon rewards those sellers who use the above-mentioned set-screws optimally by using the underlying algorithm in the keyword ranking and in the Buybox.